 What prompted the permit requirement?

 How is the city planning to enforce it?

 Where exactly is the money going?

-Already, she and others tell News 5 that they've heard of park rangers chasing off photographers who haven't yet purchased a new $500 commercial photography permit.
+Already, she and others tell News 5 that they've heard of park rangers chasing off photographers who haven't yet made arrangements to purchase the permit.